Required Record Keeping Duration

 2023 | 1 Oct 2021 to 30 Sep 2022 | 31 Dec 2027 |

-Struck Off or Wound Up Companies
+Struck Off Companies

 If your company has been struck off and dissolved, a person who was an officer of the company immediately before its dissolution must ensure that all books and papers of the company are retained for at least 5 years after the date on which the company was dissolved.